mapsacosta/EAFJupyter/docs/00_getting_started.rst

 Getting started - Choosing a Notebook
 *********

-Each experiment has different notebook options when starting a server and are grouped into the following: LBNF/DUNE/ProtoDUNE, FIFE/Neutrinos, ACORN/ACCEL-AI, Cosmic Frontier, CMSLPC, and Fermi Generic SL7/CC8.
-In general, only the servers where the user has an associated experiment should be options when selecting which notebook to open.
+Each experiment has different notebook options when starting a server and are grouped into the following: LBNF/DUNE/ProtoDUNE, FIFE/Neutrinos, ACORN/ACCEL-AI, Cosmic Frontier, CMSLPC, and Fermi Generic SL7.
+In general, only the notebooks where the user has an associated experiment should be available when selecting which to open.
+Users will also have access to the Fermi Generic SL7 notebooks.

 `CMSLPC`_ - CMS, LHC